pqwy/ocaml-papi/README.md

 %%VERSION%%

-papi is a binding for PAPI, the
-[Performance Application Programming Interface][papi-home].
-It gives access to hardware performance counters in a way that is portable across architectures and operating systems.
+Papi provides OCaml bindings to
+[PAPI (Performance Application Programming Interface)][papi-home], a C library for portable access to hardware performance counters.

 The bindings closely follow PAPI's [own interface][papi-docs].
 As a consequence, the multitude of errors that PAPI can signal are propagated to OCaml.
 User is advised to at least skim the PAPI documentation.

+Papi depends on the PAPI C library.

-papi is distributed under the ISC license.
+Papi is distributed under the ISC license.

 Homepage: https://github.com/pqwy/ocaml-papi